trademachines/trademachines-it-principles/README.md

 Find the correct balance between cost and value.

 ### Care About Our Customers
-Feel responsible for our customer happiness.
+Our success depends on our clients' happiness.